 The fair value of each option award is estimated on the date of grant using the Black-Scholes model.

-The following assumptions were used in the determination of compensation cost under the provisions of SFAS No. 123 for the year ended September 30, 2006:
+The following assumptions were used in the determination of compensation cost under the provisions of SFAS No. 123 for the three years ended September 30, 2007: